richie-ma/richie-ma.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student and member of [Office for Futures and Options Research (OFOR](#https://ofor.illinois.edu/), University of Illinois at Urbana-Champaign.
+I'm a Ph.D. student and member of [Office for Futures and Options Research (OFOR](https://ofor.illinois.edu/), University of Illinois at Urbana-Champaign.

 My research interests are market microstructure and electronic trading in financial markets.

-**Contact**:
+**Contact**
 ====
 336 OFOR Data Room, Mumford Hall, 1301 W. Greogry Dr., Urbana, IL 61801.

 **News**
 ====
-The R package `cme.mdp` has been published in my [Github](#https://github.com/richie-ma/cme.mdp).
+The R package `cme.mdp` has been published in my [Github](https://github.com/richie-ma/cme.mdp).
 Comments and Suggestions are welcomed!

-The proposal of this package has been acceptted at 2025 [Open Source Quantitative Finance (osQF) (R/Finance) Conference](#https://web.cvent.com/event/a9d24c0f-b4e9-4807-8000-b7f1a5c4959f/summary) and I will give a small talk on April 11 and 12 in Chicago.
+The proposal of this package has been acceptted at 2025 [Open Source Quantitative Finance (osQF) (R/Finance) Conference](https://web.cvent.com/event/a9d24c0f-b4e9-4807-8000-b7f1a5c4959f/summary) and I will give a small talk on April 11 and 12 in Chicago.